 Module Overview

-The module introduces the fundamentals of machine learning and principled application of machine learning techniques to extract information and insights from data.
+The module introduces fundamentals of machine learning and principled application of machine learning techniques to extract information and insights from data.
 The module covers supervised and unsupervised learning methods.
 The primary aim is to provide students with knowledge and applied skills in machine learning tools and techniques which can be used to solve real-world data science problems.

 Module Overview